 The fastest speedrun in Super Mario 64 (while collecting all 120 stars) is 1 hour 43 minutes and 54 seconds, which was completed by Nero, the same player who held the previous record of 1 hour 44 minutes and 1 second.
 He claimed that he practiced for at least 5000 hours before going for a record.

 There is also a way to complete the game without collecting a single star.
-If you are fast enough, it would take mere 5 minutes.
+If you are fast enough, it will take a mere 5 minutes.

 Here’s a one more fun fact – Super Mario’s last name is also Mario, which makes this full name Mario Mario.
 Luigi’s full name is Luigi Mario.